 Which moisturisers were better?

-We used Dermeze Ointment for quite some time.
+We used Dermeze ointment for quite some time.
 This was really effective and didn’t cause any discomfort.
 Dermeze ointment is made with just white soft paraffin and liquid paraffin with no added ingredients to irritate the skin.
 The one thing that I personally didn’t like about Dermeze was that it was extremely greasy.
-I always ended up with greasy stains on my clothes after applying it on my son’s legs.
-Another product by Dermeze that we do still use every day is Dermeze soap free wash* (Amazon link).
+I always ended up with greasy stains on my clothes after applying it on my little one’s legs.
+Another product by Dermeze that we do still use every day is Dermeze soap free wash.
 This is a great soap alternative that doesn’t exacerbate hand eczema (and also makes bubbles in the bath).
-This is made by an Australian company so many not be available elsewhere.
+This is made by an Australian company so many not be available everwyhere.

 The best eczema moisturiser

-As I said at the start of this post, our son’s allergist put us on to the best eczema moisturiser so far – Epaderm ointment
+As I said at the start of this post, our son’s allergist put us on to the best eczema moisturiser we’ve found so far – Epaderm ointment

 This emollient is made with 3 ingredients (soft paraffin, liquid paraffin and an emulsifying wax).
 It is free from fragrances and colours and doesn’t contain sodium laureth sulfate.